alexkisielewicz/travel-shutter/README.md

 ### Navbar and main menu

 The navbar in the app is implemented using Bootstrap.
 It provides a user-friendly and intuitive navigation experience.
-Navbar is one common element for all the pages, it is visible in the viewport at all times.
+Navbar and Footer are the only common elements for all the pages, it is visible in the viewport at all times.
 The navbar consists of a logo on the left side, and navigation links on the right side.
 It is designed to be responsive and collapsible on mobile devices, ensuring a seamless user experience across different screen sizes.

 Not authenticated users can see sign in and sign up links: